jerrygreg/RISC-Assembler/README.md

 There are some optional flags you may also pass.
 - `--help`: Print the command options to the terminal
 - `--debug`: Provides debug prints to the console when you call the script.
 Tells you information such as how the script is interpreting each line.
+- `--no-underscore`: Turns off underscore spacers in the output files.
+- `--binf <bin-output>`: Changes the default `outbin.txt` to whatever is specified.
+- `--hexf <hex-output>`: Changes the default `outhex.txt` to whatever is specified.

 ## Instruction Convention
 There are 4 different types of instructions.